Expert Fiberglass Insulation Installation for Attics by Perrault Construction

 How long does blown insulation last?

-Blown insulation typically lasts between 20 to 30 years, depending on factors like the material quality and environmental conditions.
-Proper installation and maintenance can help maximize its lifespan, ensuring continued energy efficiency and comfort in your home.
+Blown insulation typically lasts between 20 to 30 years, depending on factors such as the material used, installation quality, and environmental conditions.
+Regular inspections can help maintain its effectiveness over time.

 What are the benefits of blown in insulation?